My Research

 Mathematica, ROS, and Gazebo Integration

-In the course of my work on swarming, I have looked at applications to UAVs.
+In the course of my work on swarming, I researched applications to unmanned systems.
 I spent some time getting differential equation models (simulated in Wolfram Mathematica) to drive virtual drones (simulated in Gazebo) using ROS, the Robot Operating System to interface between the two.
 A video of my work is available on Youtube:

 Awards